The first Rs 10 lakh: why it's harder than the next 10 (and what that means on a Nepali salary)

 You don't need the formula above to feel the effect.
 The Rule of 72 says money doubles in roughly 72 ÷ rate years:

-That gap between "money working alone" and "money plus your monthly contribution" is what tilts after the first milestone.
-Until you have a meaningful corpus, the doubling effect is invisible; after it, it dominates the chart.
+The gap between "money working alone" and "money plus your monthly contribution" is what tilts after the first milestone.
+Below a meaningful corpus, the doubling effect is invisible.
+Above it, the effect dominates the chart.

 Why the first 10 lakh feels disproportionately hard, in three honest reasons

 1. Returns can't move what isn't there yet.
 A 10% return on Rs 50,000 (year-one savings) is Rs 5,000.
 You will not notice it.
-A 10% return on Rs 50 lakh is Rs 5 lakh — a year of someone else's salary.
-The same return rate produces dramatically different amounts.
-Until the base is large enough, returns are arithmetic rounding error compared to contributions.
+A 10% return on Rs 50 lakh is Rs 5 lakh, a year of someone else's salary.
+The same return rate produces wildly different amounts.
+Below a certain base, returns are arithmetic rounding error next to contributions.

 2. Early money fights early temptations.
 The first time most people accumulate a few lakhs in a savings account, they buy a bike, take a holiday, fund a wedding contribution, or "lend" it to family.
-The mistake isn't the spend — it's that early balances are particularly fragile because the habit of leaving them alone hasn't formed yet.
+The spend isn't the mistake.
+The fragility is.
+Early balances disappear easily because the habit of leaving them alone hasn't formed yet.
 The corpus restarts.
 The clock restarts.

 3. Inflation does its quiet work.
-Nepal's inflation has hovered in the 4.5–6.5% band for years, even with mid-April 2026 print at 4.47%.
+Nepal's inflation has stayed inside the 4.5–6.5% band for years, with the mid-April 2026 print at 4.47%.
 FDs at 5% leave roughly zero real return.
 Savings accounts at the current 3–5.5% commercial-bank FD band are slightly negative in real terms.
-If your "savings" sit in a regular account, the first Rs 10 lakh isn't just slow to accumulate — it is silently losing purchasing power while you wait.
+If your "savings" sit in a regular account, the first Rs 10 lakh isn't only slow to accumulate.
+It loses purchasing power quietly while you wait.

-The combination is brutal in years 1–5 and starts to ease around year 6–7, when the corpus is big enough that even an average market year contributes a meaningful slice.
+The combination is brutal across years 1–5 and starts to ease around year 6 or 7, once the corpus is big enough that even an average market year contributes a meaningful slice.

 Buffett, just to make the point concrete

-The corollary, for a 28-year-old in Kathmandu earning Rs 75,000, is that the years before 35 carry more compounding weight than the years between 50 and 60, even though the salary will be much bigger later.
+For a 28-year-old in Kathmandu earning Rs 75,000, the corollary is that the years before 35 carry more compounding weight than the years between 50 and 60, even though the salary will be much bigger later.
 Money started early gets more doubles.
 The math is brutally one-directional on this.

 What the first 10 lakh actually requires on a Nepali salary

-The good news is that the work in years 1–6 is the same work, repeated.
+The good news: the work in years 1–6 is the same work, repeated.
 There is no clever turn.
 There is a sequence.

 1. A real monthly transfer, on payday

 The single biggest variable is the size and consistency of the monthly amount moved out of the salary account before it gets spent.
-Below are realistic targets, scaled to take-home, and the time-to-first-10-lakh at a 10% blended return:
+Realistic targets by take-home, with time-to-first-10-lakh at a 10% blended return:

 These assume the transfer is consistent and the return averages 10%.
 Drop to a 6% blended return (heavy FD weighting) and every row stretches by 30–40%.
-This is also why the 50/30/20 split matters more than fund selection at this stage.
+The 50/30/20 split matters more than fund selection at this stage for the same reason.

 2. The vehicle stack, in order